KamilaAzul/synergia-photovoltaic/README.md

 ## Design-choices
  * ### Typography
-      * The fonts chosen were 'Ribeye'.
+      * The fonts chosen were 'Caveat', 'Erica One family' and 'Montserrat'.
  * ### Colour Scheme
       * The colors on the page are subdued.
 White background, green footer, and gray navigation bar.